yuyingzi/CommputationalMethods4SCResearch/README.md

-### This place is an Exploration Field to test the NLP and relevant machine learning methods in Social Science research
+### This place is an Exploration Field to test the NLP and relevant machine learning methods in Data Science research